Curcumin-the best kept secret that does so much and costs so little!

 We know BIG time it increases the chances of Alzheimer’s and this is where the really exciting benefits of curcumin might lie.

 I’ll talk about this brain health topic at great length.
 I’ll also cover more benefits and the mechanism of actions of this amazing spice-derivative.
-As an aside, we know total body inflammation increases skin inflammation so taking cur-cumin is inside out serious skin care!
+As an aside, we know total body inflammation increases skin inflammation so taking curcumin is great inside out skincare.

-Know the three primary ‘markers’ of inflammation you should ask your doctor to test are insulin (total body inflammation), CRP (coronary inflammation) and fibrinogen (inflammation and clotting propensity).
-Cur-cumin is indeed quite helpful to normalize those biomarkers.
+Know the three primary ‘markers’ of inflammation you should ask your doctor to test are insulin (total body inflammation), CRP (coronary and auto-immune inflammation) and fibrinogen (inflammation and clotting propensity).
+Curcumin is indeed quite helpful to normalize those biomarkers.

 To continue, think about weight and all of the diseases associated with being overweight.
 For example, diabetes, cancer, and even Alzheimer’s.
 If you think about it, curcumin has a role in any well-run weight loss program.